 Although we are optimistic about our future in the manufacture and sale of telecommunications and scale products, we are dependent upon a limited number of customers for a significant portion of our revenues, and the loss of any of these customers could have a material adverse effect upon us and our results of operations.
-As of March 31, 2009, our backlog of manufacturing orders was \$7,152,691, as compared to \$7,922,410 as of March 31, 2008.
-We expect that in the fiscal year ending March 31, 2010, the trend of sales from telecommunications products and scales will be more or less the same as the year ended March 31, 2009.
+As of March 31, 2010, our backlog of manufacturing orders was \$7,379,961, as compared to \$7,152,691 as of March 31, 2009.
+We expect that in the fiscal year ending March 31, 2011, the trend of sales from scales will be more or less the same as the year ended March 31, 2010, while the sales of telecommunication products will continue to decrease.